Dedicated Employment Lawyer Answers Frequently Asked Questions about California Labor and Employment Law

 Q. How do I file an employment discrimination lawsuit?

-If your claim falls under the Equal Pay Act, you can file a lawsuit without first filing an administrative complaint.
+If your claim is wage related, you can file a lawsuit without first filing an administrative complaint.
 You should talk to a lawyer about which move is better in your case.

 Q. How do you tell if a worker is an employee or an independent contractor?